thomasdziedzic/dependent-types-tutorial/src/File3.md

 ```

 This algebra of types also explains why those types are _isomorphic_, that is, we
-can conver from and to each other without losing any information:
+can convert to and from each other without losing any information:

 ```idris
 BoolDesc1 : Desc